AlpETuna/FocusFlow/DEPLOYMENT_SUMMARY.md

-# 🎉 FocusFlow - Final Deployment Package
+# 🎉 Root Focus - Final Deployment Package

-Your FocusFlow application is now **PRODUCTION READY** with all necessary configurations and deployment scripts!
+Your Root Focus application is now **PRODUCTION READY** with all necessary configurations and deployment scripts!

 ## 📦 What's Included